Ilie Cătărău: Chișinău soldiers' soviet

+Moldavian arrest and deportation

 With the approval of Bessarabian President Ion Inculeț, Pântea took a preemptive measure.
 He co-opted Filip Levenzon, informing him about the improbability of Cătărău's schemes.
-They arrested Cătărău on New Year's Eve, before the garrison could have its own parade.
+The plotters arrested Cătărău on New Year's Eve, before the garrison could have its own parade.
 Pântea noted the possibility of discontent and even rebellion in the Moldavian ranks, so he appealed to outside help and enlisted a unit of Amur Cossacks for logistical support and potential intervention in case of trouble.
-As noted by Călugăru: "The Bessarabians had to invest a lot of effort into isolating this dangerous figures from his lieutenants, so that they could then neutralize him."
-The Director and his Cossack ally Colonel Yermolenko, with Levenzon, visited Cătărău at Londra Hotel, where Levenzon approached him on the subject of his parade; when Cătărău dropped his guard, the Cossacks pounced on him, and, although some were wounded in a skirmish with Communist soldiers, managed to escort him out of the building.
+As noted by Călugăru: "The Bessarabians had to invest a lot of effort into isolating this dangerous figure from his lieutenants, so that they could then neutralize him."
+The Director and his Cossack ally Colonel Yermolenko, with Levenzon, visited Cătărău at Londra Hotel, where Levenzon approached him on the subject of his parade; when Cătărău dropped his guard, the Cossacks pounced on him, and, although some were wounded in a skirmish with communist soldiers, managed to escort him out of the building.
+Crihan provides a diverging account, namely that Levenzon only supported the move because he and Cătărău were fighting over the same woman.
+The latter was "bought off" into getting Cătărău drunk, accounting for his successful capture.

 The charges against Cătărău were espionage in favor of a foreign state and abuse of power.
 As far as the Bessarabian authorities cared to explain, the "foreign state" alluded to here was not Russia, but Romania; Levenzon confiscated Cătărău's Romanian passport.
 Cătărău was never prosecuted, but promptly expelled over the eastern border, to Odessa, Ukrainian People's Republic.
 According to official statements, his escorts for the swift journey included two former Sfatul Țării delegates, Grigore Turcuman and Ion Tudose.
 However, as argued by Patria, the Inculeț administration was bent on killing him with discretion.
 Cătărău, it argued, was able to talk his captors into sparing his life.
 Pântea also claims that Cătărău protested his patriotism, demanding to be allowed to kiss his native soil one final time.
 Upon arriving to Odessa, he took a rather different stance.
 Questioned by Commissioner Poplavko of the Central Rada, he stated: "Bessarabian Moldavians are pushing for Romania; I alone will fight for Bessarabia to become united with the Ukraine."
 To the consternation of Bessarabian officials, Poplavko was satisfied with that answer, ordering Cătărău's release.
 Cătărău's account of the events is entirely different.
 He claimed to have shot down his entire escort before they could kill him, and to have been recaptured in Odessa by Ukrainian soldiers, whom he also executed.